Housing Affordability Task Force

-"Make Victoria More Affordable” is a key objective in the City’s new strategic plan for focus and investment.
 In April 2015, City Council created the Mayor’s Task Force on Housing Affordability, comprised of citizens and community leaders with experience in planning, architecture, real estate development, anti-poverty and non-profit housing.
+"Make Victoria More Affordable” is a key objective in the City’s strategic plan.

 In consultation with the community, the Task Force developed an action plan, which consisted of recommendations to City Council on innovative housing policy solutions, including measures within municipal jurisdiction that will improve housing affordability and increase the supply of affordable housing units, which is defined as a unit that a household of low to moderate income can afford to live in.

 Task Force action items that were approved by City Council formed the basis of the City's Housing Strategy.

 Public input informed the recommendations of the Task Force on Housing Affordability that were presented to City Council for consideration on July 16, 2015.

 - Governance and Priorities Committee Report - Recommendations from the Mayor’s Task Force on Housing Affordability, July 16, 2015

 - Recommendations from the Mayor’s Task Force on Housing Affordability to the Governance and Priorities Committee